 He explained that some were very easy to construct while others were difficult, but the most important thing that was learnt is that in design, beauty is often co-ordinated by carefully planned-out adjustments and timeless principles.
 The more important and beautiful the logo, the less random every pixel is being pushed.

-He explains that he acknowledges the fact that some of the following logo grid representations may be stretched-out to fit some mathematical or Golden Ratio calculation.
+He explains that he acknowledges that some of the following logo grid representations may be stretched-out to fit some mathematical or Golden Ratio calculation.
 However, you need to understand that even designing with perfect circles or ratios, optical adjustments that go beyond the grid will always be a necessity.

 He explains that he may have simply tried to create the grids to fit his own narrative.
-If you would like to learn more about What logos are and their history check out What is a logo design?
+If you would like to learn more about what logos are and their history, check out What is a logo design?

 Dropbox Logo Grid System